Popmotion/popmotion/packages/popmotion-pose/docs/api/react-native/native-posed.md

 The name of one or more poses to set to.

+### `initialPose?: string | string[]`

+The name of one or more poses to set to before the component mounts.
+Once the component mounts, it will transition from this pose into `pose`.

 ### `poseKey?: string | number`

 If `poseKey` changes, it'll force the posed component to transition to the current `pose`, even if it hasn't changed.